kenjihata/projecteuler/README.md

 - For greatest common factor, use the Euler algorithm instead of brute force

 - Problem 34: Find a smarter approach than brute-force.
 Most likely, you can use the fact that if the greatest digit's factorial is far smaller or greater than the number, you can immediately consider it false; this way, you don't have to check all possible numbers from 10 to 9!*7.

+- Problem 43: Finish the non-brute force method.
+Can do by hand.